ranyitz/rules-manager/README.md

 ```

 After installation, open Cursor and ask for coding help.
 Your AI assistant will respond with pirate-themed coding advice.

+> **Note**: This workflow is fully tested and verified to work with the current version of ai-rules.

 ## Commands